Daniel-Chin/Python_Lib/my_style_guide.md

 - Function names are mixedCase.
 - Comments don't have to be complete sentences.
 Shorter comments improve readability.
 - Comments can be in Chinese if they correspond to another document in Chinese, e.g. a paper.
+- Avoid abbreviations in names, unless they are well established.
+Long variable names usually don't affect readability, or even typability.

 ## Vertical alignment
 ````python